 Flash forward a few years, and I started experimenting using finely pulsed almonds in place of bread crumbs.
 And then I transitioned to the skillet…… So dang good.
 Finally during my last round of Whole30, I experimented with a “cheesy” cashew sauce.

 So I now introduce to you to my new favorite way to make Chicken Parmesan!
+You’ll love that we use just one pan and it only requires 15 minutes of cook time!

 How to make Skillet Chicken Parmesan: